-The Grange Master shall serve as president of the board of director.
-The master shall preside at all meetings of the members and the board of directors.
+The President serves as the president of the board of directors and presides at all meetings of the members and the board of directors.

-The Overseer shall serve as the vice-president of the board and the assistant to the Master.
+The Vice President serves as the vice president of the board and the assistant to the President.

-The Treasurer shall have general supervision over the care and custody of the funds and securities of the corporation.
+The Treasurer supervises the care and custody of the funds and securities.